codership/documentation/galeracluster/source/glossary.rst

       See :term:`Incremental State Transfer`.

    Logical State Transfer Method
-      Type of back-end state transfer method that operates through the database server.
-For example: ``mysqldump``.
+      This is a type of back-end state transfer method that operates through the database server (e.g., ``mysqldump``).

-      .. note:: **See Also**: For more information see, :ref:`Logical State Snapshot <sst-logical>`.
+      .. note:: **See Also**: For more information, see :ref:`Logical State Snapshot <sst-logical>`.

-   Non-Blocking Operation

-      The non-blocking operation schema upgrade is a :abbr:`DDL (Data Definition Language)` processing method, where the cluster replicates a limited subset of DDL statements without blocking reads or writes on the nodes during the process.

-      When the DDL statement starts, the relevant table is locked using metadata locks.
-The DDL statement is then replicated to all nodes in the cluster.
-The node apply the changes, then simultaneously release the locks.

-      DDL statements that support Non-Blocking Operation:

-      - ``ALTER TABLE table_name LOCK = {SHARED|EXCLUSIVE}, alter_specification``
-      - ``ALTER TABLE table_name LOCK = {SHARED|EXCLUSIVE} PARTITION``
-      - ``ANALYZE TABLE``
-      - ``OPTIMIZE TABLE``

-      .. note:: For partition management, no comma is used after ``LOCK = {SHARED|EXCLUSIVE}``

-      DDL statements that do not support Non-Blocking Operation:

-      - ``ALTER TABLE LOCK = {DEFAULT|NONE}``, including ``ALTER`` statements without the ``LOCK`` clause, as these default to the ``DEFAULT`` lock.
-      - ``CREATE``, ``RENAME``, ``DROP`` and ``REPAIR``.

-      Issuing unsupported operations while using the Non-Blocking Operation method results in an error code.

-      Given its :ref:`limitations <nbo-limitations>`, the recommended method for using this online schema upgrade method is to enable it as a session variable, update the schema, then reset :ref:`wsrep_OSU_method <wsrep_OSU_method>` back to either ``RSU`` or ``TOI``.

-   NBO
-      See :term:`Non-Blocking Operation`.

    Physical State Transfer Method
-      Type of back-end state transfer method that operates on the physical media in the datadir.
-For example: ``rsync`` and ``xtrabackup``.
+      This is another type of back-end state transfer method, but it operates on the physical media in the datadir (e.g., ``rsync`` and ``xtrabackup``).

-      .. note:: **See Also**: For more information see, :ref:`Physical State Snapshot <sst-physical>`.
+      .. note:: **See Also**: For more information, see :ref:`Physical State Snapshot <sst-physical>`.

    Primary Component
-      In addition to single node failures, the cluster may be split into several components due to network failure.
+      In addition to single-node failures, the cluster may be split into several components due to network failure.
 In such a situation, only one of the components can continue to modify the database state to avoid history divergence.
 This component is called the Primary Component (PC).

-      .. note:: **See Also**: For more information on the Primary Component, see :doc:`weightedquorum` for more details.
+      .. note:: **See Also**: For more information on the Primary Component, see :doc:`weightedquorum`.

    Rolling Schema Upgrade
-      The rolling schema upgrade is a :abbr:`DDL (Data Definition Language)` processing method, where the :abbr:`DDL (Data Definition Language)` will only be processed locally at the node.
-The node is desynchronized from the cluster for the duration of the :abbr:`DDL (Data Definition Language)` processing in a way that it does not block the rest of the nodes.
-When the :abbr:`DDL (Data Definition Language)` processing is complete, the node applies the delayed replication events and synchronizes back with the cluster.
+      The rolling schema upgrade is a :abbr:`DDL (Data Definition Language)` processing method in which the :abbr:`DDL (Data Definition Language)` will only be processed locally on the node.
+The node is desynchronized from the cluster for the duration of the :abbr:`DDL (Data Definition Language)` processing in a way that it doesn't block the other nodes.
+When the :abbr:`DDL (Data Definition Language)` processing is complete, the node applies the delayed replication events and synchronizes with the cluster.

       .. note:: **See Also**: For more information, see :ref:`Rolling Schema Upgrade <rsu>`.